corentinbeaulieu/mpc/src/MPC_Common/MPC_Common.md

 or renaming `main` symbol to `mpc_user_main`.
 The idea is to provide a way to replace at runtime the `main` symbol with needing a recompilation.

-As the `main` symbol cannot be overriden because its address is hard-written in the `start` function, pre-compiled in `crt1.o`, file appended when the application is linked. the use of `LD_PRELOAD` is useless.
-But among other program loading sequence function, one can be overriden because not contained in the binary. `__libc_start_main` is a loader function (that is why it is not included in the binary) and holds as first argument, the pointer to the main function (actually transmitted by `_start`).
+As the `main` symbol cannot be overridden because its address is hard-written in the `start` function, pre-compiled in `crt1.o`, file appended when the application is linked. the use of `LD_PRELOAD` is useless.
+But among other program loading sequence function, one can be overridden because not contained in the binary. `__libc_start_main` is a loader function (that is why it is not included in the binary) and holds as first argument, the pointer to the main function (actually transmitted by `_start`).
 The idea of